 On the self-service portal you will search for a particular niche or keyword, and what you get are results listing the journalists working in that niche.
 Alternatively, if you search by the publication, you get a list of all the journalists working in that publication.

-In the image above, the search for a general term like ‘artificial intelligence’ returned so many results of journalists who focus on that niche and search term.
+In the image above, the search for a general term like ‘artificial intelligence’ returned so many results from journalists who focus on that niche and search term.

 All the journalists you unlock will be stored in your dashboard so that you do not lose them.
 You can go there and click on any one of them to go back to their profile details.